 The agreement also concedes that Savage is the “prevailing party” in both cases and authorizes her attorneys to apply to have the Township pay their fees.

 The two cases are both captioned as Savage v.
 Neptune Township and the first one bears Superior Court Docket No. MON-L-1528-16 and the latter one bears Docket No. MON-L-1185-20.
 Savage’s attorneys on the two cases were, respectively, Donald F. Burke of Brick and Catherine M. Elston of Wall.
+(The settlement agreement begins at page 31 of the PDF file that can be downloaded at the first link above.)

 Neither lawsuit’s allegations have been proven or disproven in court.
 Settlement agreements typically state that payment does not constitute an admission of wrongdoing by any of the defendants.
 All that is known for sure is that Neptune or its insurer, for whatever reason, decided that it would rather settle with Savage than take the matters to trial.
 Perhaps the defendants’ decision was done to save further legal expense and the costs of trying what were in fact exaggerated or meritless claims.
 Or, perhaps the claims were true and the defendants wanted to avoid being embarrassed at trial.
 This is the problem when cases resolve before trial–it is impossible to know the truth of what really happened.